This document introduces the sharding solution provided by Data Migration, its background, design details, and sharding DDL restrictions.

 CREATE a new table to an existing sharding group, you need to keep the table schema the same as the newly altered table schema.

-CREATEafter the synchronization is completed should have three columns (a, b, c).
+CREATEafter the replication is completed should have three columns (a, b, c).

-While the sharding DDL lock is waiting for synchronization, if DM-master is restarted, the synchronization process can be blocked because of the lock information loss.
+While the sharding DDL lock is waiting for replication, if DM-master is restarted, the replication process can be blocked because of the lock information loss.